yi-Xu-0100/repo-list-generator/README.md

 > This part is obtained from [yi-Xu-0100/traffic-to-badge](https://github.com/yi-Xu-0100/traffic-to-badge#-generate-my_token).

-You'll first need to create a personal access token (PAT) which make the action having the access to the GitHub API.
+You'll first need to create a personal access token (PAT) which make the action having the access to the GitHub API of the authenticated user.

 You can generate a PAT by going to `Settings(GitHub) -> Developer Settings -> Personal Access Tokens -> Generate new token`, and will need to grant repo permission.
 For more information, see the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-After you generated the PAT, go to `Settings(repository) -> Secrets -> New secret`, name the secret `REPO_TOKEN` and copy the PAT into the box.
+After you generated the PAT, go to `Settings(repository) -> Secrets -> New secret`, name the secret `REPO_TOKEN`, and copy the PAT into the box.
+Then, you can use the `${{ secrets.REPO_TOKEN }}` to fill with the input `my_token`.

 ## 🔊 CHANGELOG